PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 The existing occupancy field rejects light in occupied cells; it is not a full 3D roof/shelter mask and does not promise dry interiors.

-Wet-surface reflection tracing, sheen, ripple scale and ripple animation remain.
+Wet-surface reflection tracing and sheen remain.
+Ripple diameter is now one-third of the previous branch version; the shorter impact period also drives splashback.
 Ground/model normal selection still chooses the nearest available surface by depth, with the original nonblack-normal eligibility restored instead of requiring deferred depth to be populated.
 Normal alpha no longer rejects unit